-Update: as new cafes open up, old ones close down, and existing ones change their rules, we have accordingly updated this post to reflect the state of working cafes in London in 2019 since its original publication last year.
+Update: as new cafes open up, old ones close down, and existing ones change their rules, we have accordingly updated this post to reflect the state of working cafes in London in 2021 since its original publication in 2018.
+Of course, we’d always recommend checking the café site directly (linked in the café title) for the most up to date information and opening hours, so you don’t end up lugging your kit all around London!

 Being a freelancer affords a lot of flexibility.
 Unlike the average desk worker, you aren’t necessarily tied to one location.
 Instead, you can choose to work from just about any suitable spot you please.